The Timeless Perfection of Yixing Teapots

 Tea connoisseurs are choosy about their teaware for reasons that may not be obvious.

-They differ from wine lovers who are prone to lengthy discussions about the winemaking process; dwelling on details such as the wood used in the barrels that age the wine or the distinctive shape of glassware for each varietal.
-Teapots are essentially the tool used to make the tea, more so than a decorative vessel to pour it.
+They differ from wine lovers who are prone to lengthy discussions about the winemaking process, dwelling on details such as the wood used in the barrels that age the wine or the distinctive shape of glassware for each varietal.
+Teapots are essentially the tools used to make the tea, more so than decorative vessels to pour it.
 After all, dry tea is a half-finished product.
 The attention to teaware is justified because the pot performs such an important function.

 Yixing, Jiangsu, China